Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Experiments

 \textbf{Graph-level fusion \vs feature-level fusion.} As shown in Table~\ref{tab:global-results}, for individual modalities such as visual-only or text-only inputs, raw features typically outperform their corresponding graph representations.
 This is because raw features are high-dimensional (\eg, I3D visual features are 2048-dimensional, and text features are 768-dimensional), containing rich semantic information directly, whereas graph representations primarily capture relationships and are much lower-dimensional.
 We also observe that feature-level fusion techniques, such as concatenation, addition, and product, tend to enhance performance compared to using individual feature modalities.
 However, these same methods do not perform as well when applied to graph-level fusion, indicating the need for more sophisticated fusion strategies at the graph level.
 Additionally, we compare our approach to the popular Multi-scale Temporal Network (MTN) fusion~\citep{chen2023tevad}, which fuses visual and text features in an end-to-end learnable manner at the feature level.
-Our LEGO fusion consistently outperforms MTN fusion on all benchmarks while being more lightweight and interpretable.
+Our EGO fusion consistently outperforms MTN fusion on all benchmarks while being more lightweight and interpretable.

 \textbf{Unified fusion across representations, modalities, and domains.} Table~\ref{tab:3multi} summarizes our experiments on multi-representational, multi-modal, and multi-domain feature fusion.
-As shown, our graph-based LEGO fusion outperforms the MTN fusion~\citep{chen2023tevad}, despite its simplicity.
-A key advantage of LEGO fusion is its ability to integrate multiple modalities, representations, and domains simultaneously, whereas MTN is limited by its network design to fusing only two features at a time.
+As shown, our EGO fusion outperforms the MTN fusion~\citep{chen2023tevad}, despite its simplicity.
+A key advantage of EGO fusion is its ability to integrate multiple modalities, representations, and domains simultaneously, whereas MTN is limited by its network design to fusing only two features at a time.
 Moreover, our framework is more lightweight and significantly faster to train.